-On the surface, it seems that using a VPN plugin is a better choice.
+On the surface, it seems that using a VPN plugin is the better choice.
 After all, they’re almost always free and comparatively easy to install.
-And in the case of VPN browsers, the VPN already comes preinstalled in your web browser.
-What’s not to like with a VPN server that requires no payment, no subscription account, and only a few clicks to install?
+And in the case of VPN browsers, the VPN already comes pre-installed in your web browser.
+What’s not to like with a VPN service that requires no payment, no subscription account, and only a few clicks to install?

-Before you decide to entrust your online privacy and security to VPN plugins and browsers, here are three things you should consider.
+Before you decide to entrust your online privacy and security to VPN plugins and browsers, here are a few things you should consider.

 A VPN plugin or browser only protects your browser traffic, not the rest of your network traffic

 Installing a VPN plugin onto your web browser or using a VPN browser protects all of your browser traffic and nothing else.
 So if you have a VPN Plugin on Chrome, all of your Chrome traffic is encrypted and protected from prying eyes.
 However, if you use Outlook, Skype, or any other tool that exchanges information online, that traffic will not be protected by a VPN plugin or browser (which can leak your IP address anyway).

 In essence, there is not much technical difference between a VPN plugin and an encrypted HTTP proxy.
 Although you’ll see your IP address change when checking a “what is my IP” website, your other applications will still use your home IP, effectively de-anonymizing you and leaving your traffic vulnerable to snooping by internet service providers.

 To completely protect all of your network traffic, you need a VPN app.

 Using a free plugin or browser means you’re likely paying with your privacy